lillianjin/CS423_mp4/README.md

 1) Create a dummy user: `sudo adduser dummy`
 2) Strace the log during the updating process: `sudo strace -o p.log passwd dummy`.
 3) Used `exract_permit.ipynb` to extract the least policy and create new test cases `passwd.perm` and `passwd.perm.unload`.
 4) Load the script and try to update the passward again.
 `source passwd.perm`
-`sudo strace -e open -o log passwd dummy`
+`sudo passwd dummy`
 `source passwd.perm.unload`
+We can also check the log of this process by `sudo strace -e open -o log passwd dummy`